GovConInc/GSA-Managers-site/solid-giggle/BIGQUERY_SETUP.md

 ## Prerequisites
 - A Google Cloud Project with BigQuery access
-- A service account with BigQuery Read permissions
+- A service account with BiSgQuery Read permissions
 - The service account's JSON key file

 ## Setup Steps